Snowden International School

 Interactive: the ability to understand and respond effectively to written and spoken language

 Students develop these skills through a range of individual and group tasks using different types of texts in the language.
 Ultimately students will gain more confidence and knowledge to apply the language in and out of class.

-THEORY OF KNOWLEDGE AND INTERCULTURAL UNDERSTANDING
+INTERCULTURAL UNDERSTANDING and THEORY OF KNOWLEDGE

 In this course, students are taught to understand Japanese customs and culture as well as the language.
 Students will gain a deeper understanding of the Japanese culture by examining it more closely and make connections and comparisons with their own culture.
 Various texts and audio-visual presentations will be used as a means of exploring different aspects of the culture and how the society functions with a focus on the following themes: identities, experiences, human ingenuity, social organization, and sharing the planet.
 Consequently, students learn how to respect cultures and customs different from their own.